ngngardner/resume/typst/resume/main.typ

 )

 #resume-item[
-  - Developed a serial interface from a microcontroller to a motor controller to create an autonomous wandering robot
-  - Improved robot wandering algorithm efficiency by 70% with a key image processing insight
+  - Improved a robot's wandering algorithm efficiency by 70% by developing an optimized, vision-based obstacle avoidance system using edge detection.
-  - Collaborated with other assistants to create research proposals and receive funding
+  - Engineered the robotic platform by integrating a Raspberry Pi camera with a microcontroller and developing the serial interface to the motor controller.
 ]

 #resume-entry(